Consider health planning when thinking about retirement planning

 You may think that retirement is a long way off, especially if you’ve recently changed jobs, started a family or are sending children to college.
-While planning for retirement may not necessarily be at the top of your to-do-list, it should still rank among your priorities—regardless of your age.
-While you may feel that it’s more important to spend money on your children or family’s current needs, instead of saving for your retirement, they (and you) will feel much better in the long run knowing that you have a secure retirement planning strategy in place.
+While planning for retirement may not necessarily be at the top of your to-do list, it should still rank among your priorities—regardless of your age.
+While you may feel that it’s more important to spend money on your children or family’s current needs, instead of saving for your retirement, they (and you) will feel much better knowing that you have a secure retirement planning strategy in place.
 Read on for some frequently asked questions and answers about retirement health plans.

 When Is The Best Time to Begin Saving For Retirement?

 As soon as possible.
 One of the biggest challenges to retirement saving and health planning is that people frequently wait too long to begin saving.
 Ten or 20 years ago, people didn’t start thinking about retirement as early as they do now, but recently there has been more information made available about the need to start contributing to your 401k or Individual Retirement Account (IRA) by your mid-twenties.
 Since companies often match your contribution, it makes sense to start saving as soon as possible.
 If you do not have a company-matched contribution fund, consider opening and regularly adding to either a Roth IRA or Traditional IRA.
 For more information, you should contact your financial advisor.

 How Concerned Should I Be About Health Care Retirement Planning?